Scannable CV Preparation

-So, make sure you describe your experience with concrete words rather then vague descriptions.
+So, make sure you describe your experience with concrete words rather than vague descriptions.
 The computer system will extract the keywords from your sentences.

 - Place your name at the top of the page on its own line.
 Your name should also be the first text on pages two and others.

-- Use standard address format below your name.
+- Use the standard address format below your name.

-- In addition to your e-mail address, include your regular phone number (and fax number, which you should try to arrange to have)
+- In addition to your e-mail address, including your regular phone number (and fax number, which you should try to arrange to have)